 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

-Located on a knoll at the foot of Mount Sassongher, this luxurious and atmospheric alpine lodge affords exceptional views from its sunny terrace.
+Perched on a knoll below the Sassongher massif, this atmospheric alpine lodge with its cozy, classic Tyrolean rooms features exceptional views from its sunny terrace.

 The earlier you book, the more choice you'll have and the lower your price.
 And you can always change your mind — you won't be charged to transfer to a different trip before your final payment is due.
 View cancellation policy